 Oh, the joy of the upcoming holidays!
 It’s always exciting to be gathering with family and friends to revel in the festivities.
 But during this fun and somewhat hectic time, especially during Black Friday and Cyber Monday, this is also the proverbial holiday season for cybercriminals!
 No one wants to experience FOMO – the fear of missing out – so you’re likely to let your guard down, while possibly being sleep deprived to get those amazing deals you seemingly can’t live without.
 But this is exactly when cybercriminals launch their strategic ransomware, phishing, and malware cyberattacks.
 Protecting yourself from cybercriminals during the holiday season is easier when you follow these tips.

 Are you shopping online instead of throwing yourself into the middle of those potentially aggressive crowds at brick-and-mortar stores?
 You’re not alone.
-According to SpendMeNot.com, 40% of Black Friday sales were conducted online, while $2.9 billion in 2019 Black Friday sales were made through mobile phones, making it a tempting lucrative market for cybercriminals.
+According to SpendMeNot.com, nearly half of Black Friday sales were conducted online, with billions of shoppers buying through their mobile phones, making it a tempting lucrative market for cybercriminals.
 But online shopping comes with the danger of malicious mobile apps.
 If you decide to download an app to start searching for discount codes or to track prices, you could be putting yourself at risk.
-Here are some stats according to SonicWall Capture Labs about Black Friday and Cyber Monday in 2019:
+Here are some recent stats according to SonicWall Capture Labs about Black Friday and Cyber Monday:

 One notable app cited Amazon shopping hacks, which by all means sounded like a great way to get the best deals on Amazon before anyone else.
 But the app mined private user info including credit card details and contact information, so it’s best to forgo any apps you haven’t previously used successfully and without incident.